Comparison

 Pros

-• Native Shopify, BigCommerce, WooCommerce integration with built-in event capture
+• Native Shopify, BigCommerce, and WooCommerce integrations with real-time event capture

-• Revenue-per-recipient attributes flows to actual GMV, not vanity metrics
+• Revenue-per-recipient reporting attributes flows to actual GMV

-• Unified email + SMS data model with shared profile flows
+• Unified email and SMS with shared profile data, segmentation, and automation builder

 Cons

-• Per-active-profile pricing (Feb 2025 change) bills on all subscribers, not just emailed
+• Per-active-profile billing counts all subscribed profiles, not just emailed contacts

 Frequently asked questions